syncfusion-content/fileformat-docs/FileFormat/Presentation/Working-with-images.md

 {% endhighlight %}

-## Removing Images
+## Remove Images

-The following code example demonstrates removing an existing image in a PowerPoint slide.
+The following code example demonstrates how to remove an existing image in a PowerPoint slide.

 {% highlight c# %}
 [C#]